Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

 meta_title: ""
 description: "Rules and Regulations of the Head of the River Amstel"
 draft: false
+date: 2024-01-03
 menu:
   main:
     parent: Participants
     weight: 10
 ---

-Below you will find the Rules and Regulations of the Head of the River 2023.
+Below you will find the Rules and Regulations of the Head of the River 2024.
-Some of the items will change for the weekend in March 2024.
-As soon as the details are know we will update this page.
-Please keep a close look during you preparation for the Head of the River 2024.

 ## Regulations
-The regatta will take place on Saturday, the 11th and Sunday, the 12th of March 2023.
+The regatta takes place on Saturday, March 9, and Sunday, March 10, 2024.

 #### Racetype

-Approximately 8 kilometres.
+Pursuit race over approximately 8 km.

 #### Regatta Manager: